mdn/content/files/en-us/web/accessibility/aria/roles/alert_role/index.md

 ## Accessibility concerns

-The alert role should read out content that has changed, or bring the user's attention to it immediately, so it should not be used for static content or used regularly.
+The `alert` role should read out content that has changed, or bring the user's attention to it immediately, so it should not be used for static content or used regularly.
 Alerts, by definition, are disruptive.
-Lots of alerts at once or unnecessary alerts will create a bad user experience.
+Several alerts at once and unnecessary alerts create bad user experiences.

 ## Specifications